ptidejteam/.github/profile/README.md

 ### Our Vision

-- **Enhance Software Quality**: By utilizing design patterns and idioms, we strive to significantly improve software systems.
+- **Enhance Software Quality**: Using design patterns, design anti-patterns,  idioms..., we strive to significantly improve software systems.
-- **Empirical Evaluation**: Conducting rigorous experiments to assess the effects of patterns on software quality.
+- **Empirical Evaluation**: Conducting rigorous qualitative and quantitative experiments, we assess the effects of patterns on software quality.

 ---